About the Ivey Field Project (IFP)

 Through the IFP, companies receive professional consulting services from students with a variety of business skill sets.
 Ivey is one of the best business schools in the world, and Ivey students learn the latest tools, techniques and theories.
 The IFP requires them to apply what they have learnt to a real world situation.
 Student teams receive the support and supervision of top industry experts (Ivey faculty and Executives-in-Residence).
 This program is a high priority at Ivey.
 Companies are treated with the utmost professionalism and students receive immediate and constant assistance with their projects.

 The IFP includes two streams, the Client-based Project and the New Venture Project made available to Masters (MBA) and Undergraduate (HBA2) business students at Ivey.
 The client-based project is designed for established organizations with a problem or opportunity they want help addressing.
 The new venture stream is intended for entrepreneurs with a business start-up.
+The MSc Business Project is a client-based project.

 - Obtain a fresh, unbiased look at a significant business issue, strategic opportunity, operational problem or organizational challenge